Jonas-Botanical-Society/.github/profile/README.md

-# .github
+# Welcome to The Jonas Botanical Society!

-Welcome to The Jonas Botanical Society.
-A group of Vintage Story modders dedicated to bringing more plants and foliage to Vintage Story.
+We're a group of Vintage Story modders dedicated to bringing more plants and foliage to Vintage Story.
 Check out our current projects.

 ## Biodiversity